AparaV/academic-plan/README.md

 * [ ] APPM 4560/4520
 * [ ] APPM 4440/4450
 * [ ] APPM 4380/4390
-* [x] APPM 3570 and either APPM 4520 or APPM 4560 (Note: APPM 3570 is the only 3000-level course that can be used to satisfy this requirement.)
+* [x] APPM 3570 and either APPM 4520 or APPM 4560 (Note: APPM 3570 is the only 3000-level course that can be used to satisfy this requirement)

 A minimum of 24 credits in applied mathematics or mathematics courses numbered 3000 or above:
 * [x] APPM 4120-3, Introduction to Operations Research